Survey on Adversarial Attack and Defense for Medical Image Analysis: Methods and Challenges: Experimental Evaluation

 \subsection{Adversarial Attack}

 In this section, we transfer several adversarial attack methods for natural images to the medical imaging domain under various attack scenarios for comprehensive evaluation.
 We also consider medical classification and segmentation in diverse biomedical imaging modalities.
+In addition to standard adversarial attack methods, we also explore the effect of Stabilized Medical Attack (SMA) \cite{QiGS0Z21_A17} that is tailored for medical images in diverse tasks.